Magyar57/mugOS/Docs/Roadmap.md

 ## Modifications

 - Refactor: abstract the Serial ports from the Serial driver

-These are modifications to be done, that are dependent on other techs to be implemented first.
+- With a timer subsystem, set a minimum delay between set LEDs for the PS/2 keyboard, to prevent bricking the device

-- [ ] When implementing USB, intialize and disable USB legacy support BEFORE initializing the PS/2 controller
+- With USB implemented, intialize and disable USB legacy support BEFORE initializing the PS/2 controller
-- [ ] With ACPI implemented, finish step 2 of the 8042 PS/2 controller initalization
+- With ACPI implemented, finish step 2 of the 8042 PS/2 controller initalization
-- [ ] With proper executable and lib support, remove callbacks from the keyboard driver when its owner exits
+- With proper executable and lib support, remove callbacks from the keyboard driver when its owner exits
-- [ ] With threads, implement threaded interrupts (so that we minimize time with masked interrupts) ; see linux request_threaded_irq kernel/irq/manage.c
+- With threads, implement threaded interrupts (so that we minimize time with masked interrupts) ; see linux request_threaded_irq kernel/irq/manage.c

 Notes:
 - PS/2 Driver purposely does NOT support hot-plug (as the specification PS/2 was designed for)